stanford-cs348k/readings/README.md

    * The main technical idea of this paper is to combine a sequence of *similarly underexposed photos*, rather than attempt to combine a sequence of photos with different exposures (the latter is called “bracketing”).
 What are the arguments in favor of the chosen approach?
 Appeal to the main system design principles.
    * Designing a good system is about meeting design goals, subject to certain constraints.
 (If there were no constraints, it would be easy to use unlimited resources to meet the goals.)
 What are the major constraints of the system?
 For example are there performance constraints?
 Usability constraints?
 Etc.
    * Why is the motivation for the weighted merging process described in Section 5?
 Why did the authors not use the far simpler approach of just adding up all the aligned images?
 (Again, can you appeal to the stated design principles?)
    * Finally, take a look at the “finishing” steps in Section 6.
-Many of those steps should sound familiar to you after today’s lecture.
+Many of those steps should sound familiar to you after today’s lecture (or for sure after lecture 3).

 __Other Recommended Readings:__
 * The old [Stanford CS448A course notes](http://graphics.stanford.edu/courses/cs448a-10/) remain a very good reference for camera image processing pipeline algorithms and issues.